Swellies Surf Guide Part 2- The Flood

 I like… it as an old friend .

-NOTE: PIN HAZARD – AVOID APPROACHING FROM ABOVE.
 DO NOT allow your bow to move above the post at any time.
-Danger – Stay below.

-While this is a regular surf spot, there is a significant chance of pinning/entrapment at times if even part of your boat is upstream of the post – with a likely fatal outcome.
+While this is a regular surf spot, there is a significant chance of pinning/entrapment at times if even part of your boat is upstream of the post – with a possible fatal outcome.
 The wave can always be gained from below – there is no need to drop down onto the wave.
 Be aware that later on the wave moves level with the post.

 10. Swelly Wave (aka Main Channel Wave)*

-Location: In the main channel downstream (Bangor side) of Swelly Rock.
+Location: In the main channel 100m downstream (Bangor side) of Swelly Rock.

 Description: The classic Swelly Wave.

-A green Swelly Wave
+Phil Clegg on a green Swelly Wave

-This wave forms on the Anglesey side of the main channel from close before LW.
+This wave forms on the Anglesey side of the main channel, it forms from close before LW.
 The wave sits on the edge of the large eddy and stretches out to mid-channel – gently fading as it does.
 At LW you can see the rock that forms the wave beneath your bow.
 On neaps it is a gentle, fairly flat green wave.
 As the flow increases the wave gets steeper and larger and will start to break on the RHS (Anglesey side).
-This forms enough of a hole to give regular sport to the playboats and can provide a challenge for the sea kayaker crossing back to the eddy.
+This forms enough of a hole to give regular sport to playboats and can provide a challenge for the sea kayaker crossing back to the eddy.

 A not-so-green Swelly Wave